usnistgov/NFIMM/README.md

 *Table 3 - Source Sample rate parameters*

 ### PNG Custom Text
-Custom text is not ever required to be supplied by the caller of NFIMM.
-However, it is useful, see example scenario below.
-There are two custom text chunks that are programmatically created and inserted into the destination header by default:
+There are two custom text-chunks that are programmatically created and inserted into the destination header by default:
 * Software:NFIMM version, and either
 * Comment:NFIMM updated source pHYs resolution from {src-img} to {dest-img}PPI, or
 * Comment:NFIMM inserted pHYs resolution as {dest-img}PPI

+Also, at lease one custom text-chunk is required to be supplied by the caller of NFIMM.

 Keyword | Required? | Text
 --------|-----------|-